Helping you free your child of an eating disorder

 Eating disorder or ‘just’ disordered eating?

-If you’re already getting specialist care and you’re satisfied with your child’s diagnosis, feel free to skip this entire chapter.
-My aim here is to urge parents to look for diagnosis and treatment without delay if they are worried that their child may have an eating disorder.
-That’s because they’re usually right.
+If you’re already receiving specialist care and you’re satisfied with your child’s diagnosis, feel free to skip this entire chapter.
+My aim here is to urge parents to seek diagnosis and treatment without delay.
+If you suspect an eating disorder, you’re usually right.

 Bitesize audio collection - help for parents of a child with an eating disorder